Narolith/GalaxyBot/README.md

 File contains the main application logic such as:
 - Loads the configuration to provide the discord token
-- Initializes logger used to track error, warning, and information messages
 - Creates discord bot object with all intents
-- Creates music player object to use with music commands
-- Starts birthday job task to run daily database cleanup and birthday messages

 ###### db.py